markdoc/docs/pages/docs/tags.md

 return Markdoc.render(content, config);
 ```

-Then, pass your config to `Markdoc.render`.
-If you want to render a React component, specify which component should render this type of tag (in this case, `Callout`) within the `components` mapping.
+Next, pass your config to `Markdoc.render`.
+If you want to render a React component, specify which component should render this type of tag in the `components` mapping.

 ```js
 import * as React from 'react';